Data protection declaration

 At the time of the sending of an enquiry, the IP address of the user and the date and time of the enquiry will be saved.
 The purpose of this is to prevent misuse of our services or the provided data and to record the contact initiation for purposes of proof.

-The legal basis for the processing is Article 6 Paragraph 1 Sentence 1 Letter f) GDPR.
+The legal basis for the processing is Article 6 paragraph 1 letter f) GDPR.
 Our legitimate interest is processing the data which is necessary in order to respond to queries which are sent to us.

-The legal basis for the saving of the IP address, as well as the date and time of the contact initiation is Article 6 Paragraph 1 Sentence 1 Letter f) GDPR.
+The legal basis for the saving of the IP address, as well as the date and time of the contact initiation is Article 6 paragraph 1 letter f) GDPR.
 The data processing is necessary to safeguard our legitimate interest in ensuring our services can be used without disruption and, in case of misuse, to assert, exercise and defend legal claims.
 In case third party data is entered in an unauthorised manner, this data processing can also be necessary to safeguard the legitimate interests of a third party, namely the owner of the entered data.

 Duration of the saving:

 This data is saved for as long as is necessary to complete the processing of the query at hand.
 In addition, it may be necessary to save the data for longer due to statutory obligations, in particular due to retention obligations in accordance with commercial law and tax laws under the German Commercial Code (HGB) and the German Tax Code (AO), which mandate saving for up to ten years.
 Otherwise, the data will only be saved for longer if this is necessary in order to fulfil a contract.